Alternative Funds in a New Country? Here are the Challenges

 With this in mind, fund managers are incentivised to look outside their region to set up alternative fund investment schemes.
 These alternative investments can grow existing customers’ portfolios and attract local investors in different regions, diversifying their customer base and generating income.
 However, it’s important to note that setting up a fund in a new country is not easy; many challenges may arise.
 Here are three of them:

+When considering alternative funding methods, one should put into consideration the location.
 Each jurisdiction has its own rules and regulations to protect investors by providing them with a sense of transparency on how their money is invested.
 Usually, laws are put in place to assure liquidity, risk management, compliance and governance.
 Often, these regulations are opaque and keep on changing.
 So, it is advisable to have a local hire on the ground to perform due diligence.

 This will allow you to adjust your fund offering to comply with regulations, but you may need to establish a local footprint to market your fund in a specific region.
 Those looking to expand to the EU need to comply with its economic substance laws, dictating how many employees need to be present locally.
 This requires a higher budget for office space and payroll purposes.